IBM/predict-insurance-charges-with-autoai/README.md

 * Go to `127.0.0.1:5000` in your browser to view the application.
 Go ahead and fill in the form, and click on the `Predict` button to see your predicted charges based on your data.

-* As is expected, if you are a smoker, this will drastically increase your insurance charges.
+* As is expected, if you are a smoker, this drastically increase the insurance charges.

 ## Bonus Section - Visualize the data and share your findings via Cognos Dashboard Embedded.
-* You can add a Dashboard which is a lean version of Cognos Dashboard available on IBM cloud from "Add to Project" option in your watson Studio project.
+* You can add a Dashboard which is a lean version of Cognos Dashboard available on IBM cloud from "Add to Project" option in your Watson Studio project.

 * You can start finding patterns in your data by easily visualizing various data points.
 This can get your exploration started within few minutes and with no coding involved
 ![Cognos-1](https://media.github.ibm.com/user/34798/files/46c6ca80-8e37-11ea-9974-d76d2cc2db87)